pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 filtered evaluation setting ignores for a given triple :math:`(h, r, t)` the scores of all other *known* true triples :math:`(h, r, t')`.

-PyKEEN provides training and evaluation workflows for which the set of positive triples is pre-defined.
-When using the :func:`pykeen.hpo.hpo_pipeline` or :func:`pykeen.pipeline.pipeline`, PyKEEN differentiates two scenarios in which the set of *known* true triples is built differently according to [bordes2013]_.
+Below, we present the philosophy from [bordes2013]_ and how it is implemented in PyKEEN:

+HPO Scenario
+************
+During training/optimization with :func:`pykeen.hpo.hpo_pipeline`, the set of known positive triples comprises the training and validation sets.
+After optimization is finished and the final evaluation is done, the set of known positive triples comprises the training, validation, and testing set.
+PyKEEN explicitly does not use test triples for filtering during HPO avoid any test leakage.

+Early Stopper Scenario
+**********************
-During hyper-parameter optimization (HPO) and early stopping, the set of *known* true triples consists per default of the training and validation set.
-Only during the evaluation of the final model on the test set, it consists of training, validation, and test triples.
-We explicitly do not use test triples for filtering during HPO and early stopping in order to avoid any test leakage.
-In case the validation triples should *not* be filtered when evaluating the test dataset, the argument ``filter_validation_when_testing=False`` can be passed to the two functions above.
+When early stopping is used during training, it periodically uses the validation set for calculating the loss and evaluation metrics.
+During this evaluation, the set of known positive triples comprises the training and validation sets.
+When final evaluation is done with the testing set, the set of known positive triples comprises the training, validation, and testing set.
+PyKEEN explicitly does not use test triples for filtering when early stopping is being used to avoid any test leakage.

+Pipeline Scenario
+*****************
+During vanilla training with the :func:`pykeen.pipeline.pipeline` that has no optimization, no early stopping, nor any *post-hoc* choices using the validation set, the set of known positive triples comprises the training and testing sets.
+This scenario is very atypical, and regardless, should be augmented with the validation triples to make more comparable to other published results that do not consider this scenario.

+Custom Training Loops
+*********************
+In case the validation triples should *not* be filtered when evaluating the test dataset, the argument ``filter_validation_when_testing=False`` can be passed to either the :func:`pykeen.hpo.hpo_pipeline` or :func:`pykeen.pipeline.pipeline`.

-Please note that when using an :class:`pykeen.evaluation.Evaluator` directly in a custom workflow to evaluate your model, the set of *known* true triples comprises both the training triples and evaluation triples.
-However, you can provide additional triples, e.g. the validation triples, that should be added to the set of *known* true triples during evaluation with the ``additional_filter_triples`` argument in :func:`pykeen.evaluation.evaluate` (via :func:`pykeen.evaluation.Evaluator.evaluate`) as shown in the following:
+When writing a custom training loop and using an :class:`pykeen.evaluation.Evaluator` directly, the set of *known* positive triples comprises both the training triples and evaluation triples.
+However, you can provide additional triples, e.g. the validation triples, that should be added to the set of *known* positive triples during evaluation with the ``additional_filter_triples`` argument in :func:`pykeen.evaluation.evaluate` (via :func:`pykeen.evaluation.Evaluator.evaluate`) as shown in the following: